smapiot/piral/docs/specs/pilet-specification.md

 ## Introduction

 A Piral instance alone only provides the shell for dynamically integrated modules called *pilets*.
 A pilet should be rather small and as atomic as possible.
-It could be bound to perform a certain task and / or to be delivered to certain users only.
+It could be bound to perform a certain task and/or to be delivered to certain users only.

 At its core, a pilet is just a JavaScript library that exports at least a single function that is used by a Piral instance.
 This allows the pilet to integrate the provided functionality when called by the Piral instance.